 During construction of the present sanctuary, First Baptist met for worship at Shades Cahaba School on Sundays and had Wednesday services at the Kopper Kettle restaurant.
 The first service in the new building, held on Easter Sunday, March 30, 1986, was followed by a Spring Bible Conference and a dedication service on Sunday, April 6, 1986.
 In 1991, because of the rapid regrowth of the congregation, the church enlarged the sanctuary and added an education wing.

 In February 2007, Dr. Stan Lewis came to First Baptist as the senior pastor.
 In May of 2012, Dr. Lewis answered the call to return to his home church in Florida.

 Dr. Charles Carter fulfilled a vital role as interim pastor of First Baptist Church following Dr. Lewis’ resignation until the call of our Senior Pastor, Dr. Jim Cooley in August, 2014.
-For the past four years, under his leadership, First Baptist continues to be a growing and dynamic fellowship, committed to the preaching of the word and missions through the International and North American Mission Boards.
+For the past six years, under his leadership, First Baptist continues to be a growing and dynamic fellowship, committed to the preaching of the word and missions through the International and North American Mission Boards.